callysto/infrastructure/PROCESSES.md

 $ make ansible/playbook PLAYBOOK=clavius ENV=clavius
 ```

-Once this is complete, log in to `clavius.callysto.farm` (or whatever the name
+Once this is complete, log in to `clavius.callysto.space` (or whatever the name
 you chose is) via ssh to finish the process:

 ```
-$ ssh ptty2u@clavius.callysto.farm
+$ ssh ptty2u@clavius.callysto.space
 ```

 First, configure a LUKS-based encrypted volume: